 The topping mixture should look something like this when done:

 Add the apple filling to the prepared pie crust.
+Make sure it is fairly even when distributed over the crust.

 Carefully distribute the crumb topping mixture on top of the apples.
 I cup my hand around the sides as I go, to keep most of the crumbs ON the pie and OFF the kitchen counter.